 - Government can provide cheap and affordable basic services like education, health, food to these workers.

-- The government can frame new laws which can provide provision for overtime, paid leave, leave due to sickness, etc.
+- The government can frame new laws which can provide provisions for overtime, paid leave, leave due to sickness, etc.

 Sectors in Term of Ownership: Public and Private Sectors